'Canada-style' convoy against COVID rules heads to Paris | DW | 11.02.2022

 Police have been given instructions to deal "firmly" with any attempts to block roads.

-"If people want to demonstrate normally, they can," said Interior Minister Gerald Darmanin.
+"If people want to demonstrate normally, they can," Interior Minister Gerald Darmanin said.
 "If they want to block traffic, we will intervene."

 The protest's organizers have been threatened with imprisonment and hefty fines if the rally gets out of control.